 - Take a shower and use a long-handled brush on areas you can’t see.

 A tick must attach to your skin before it can transmit the disease.
-Attaching usually takes some hours after the tick has contacted your skin or clothing.
+Attaching usually takes some hours after the tick has come in contact with your skin or clothing.
 Even if the tick attaches, there is some time before it can transmit the parasite to you.
 You may have as long as 36 to 48 hours.
 This gives you time to look for the tick and remove it.

 Still, it’s best to be cautious and check for ticks immediately after coming inside.
 Learn tips for proper tick removal.

 Some organizations concerned with the treatment of Lyme disease also specialize in babesiosis.
-You may wish to contact the International Lyme and Associated Diseases Society (ILADS) for information about doctors who specialize in babesiosis.
+Contact the International Lyme and Associated Diseases Society (ILADS) for information about doctors who specialize in babesiosis.